BU-ISCIII/relecov-tools/README.md

   -v, --draft_version TEXT  Version of the JSON schema specification to be
                             used.
 Example: '2020-12'.
 See: https://json-
                             schema.org/specification-links
-  --version                 Specifies the version of the metadata template to generate.
+  --version           TEXT  Specifies the version of the metadata template to
+                            generate.
+  -p, --project       TEXT  Specify the project you want to generate the schema
+                            and template for.
+  --non-interactive BOOLEAN executes the module by assigning the default interactive
+                            parameters
   -d, --diff        BOOLEAN Prints a changelog/diff between the base and
                             incoming versions of the schema.
 Required for the generation of the JSON schema.
   -o, --out_dir PATH        Path to save output file/s